-The versatile Italian became Paolo Di Canio's latest signing of the summer after completing his move from Serie A champion Juventus.
+The versatile Italian became Paolo Di Canio's ninth signing of the summer after completing his move from the Serie A champions on Tuesday

 The midfielder, who penned a four-year deal at the Stadium of Light, is eager to become a success in England and thanked former coach Antonio Conte for guidance during his career.